Our Policy Regarding Dynamic Science: retractions, corrections, and other updates. (https://doi.org/10.36850/jote.changes.policy)

 The evolving nature of science marks publications as a sort of historical landmark, a point in time reflecting the thought of the scientific community.
 It is thus important to keep them publicly visible and unaltered for future reference, despite being outdated, wrong, or mistaken.
 At JOTE we don’t see publications as stable, final objects.
 Modifications may be necessary, and depending on their nature we offer several options for our authors and editors to point readers to changes that have taken place since publication.
 All of these changes will be notified to Crossmark.

 - Formal and minor modifications (errata) that do not alter the main conclusion(s) of the publication (e.g. grammatical and typographical errors, bibliographic errors, errors in authors’ details).
 These modifications also include changes in the data that do not alter the statistical results.
-These will be added as commentaries in our PubPub environment.
+If the modifications are due to errors on the author(s)’s side, these will be added as commentaries in our PubPub environment.
 Authors can simply add commentaries to either specific passages in the publication, or to the publication as a whole.
 The PubPub HTML version of the publication will be automatically updated, and the PDF versions will be modified accordingly by the editorial team.

 - Major modifications (corrigendum) are those that compromise the reproducibility, validity, and/or accuracy of the results.
 These are cases in which the publication is substantially altered, and the results need a reinterpretation.
 In cases such as honest mistakes in data collection or analysis, or the (mis)use of archival data, we will request our authors to submit a ‘Letter to the Editor’ in which the error is explained, and the results are reinterpreted.
 The original publication, both in HTML and PDF versions, will be marked with a sign indicating that a corrigenda is available.